Antisource/1984/README.md

 We have performed the following:

-1. **Summarizing Text**: We'll use NLP to generate summaries of the book and album, extracting key points and themes.
+1. **Summarizing Text**: Generate summaries of the book and album, extracting key points and themes.
-2. **Sentiment Analysis**: We'll analyze the sentiment expressed in both the book and album, exploring the emotional tone conveyed.
+2. **Sentiment Analysis**: Analyze the sentiment expressed in both the book and album, exploring the emotional tone conveyed.
-3. **Word Clouds**: We'll create word clouds to visually represent the most frequently occurring words in the text, providing insights into the primary topics and concepts.
+3. **Word Clouds**: Create word clouds to visually represent the most frequently occurring words in the text, providing insights into the primary topics and concepts.

 ## Project Structure